minu-gatech/Project-Weather-Vacation-API/README.md

 ##### The objective is to write a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using CityPy, a simple Python library, and the OpenWeatherMap API.

-The visualizations includce a series of scatter plots to showcase the following relationships:
+The visualizations include a series of scatter plots to showcase the following relationships:

 - Temperature (F) vs. Latitude
 - Humidity (%) vs. Latitude